 One of the key elements of the picnic was our time opening the Easter Story Eggs and re-telling the Easter story.
 This has been one of our family traditions through the years and now we are so happy that our grandchildren are also opening the Easter Eggs on Easter morning and hearing the story.
 My husband Brett has recorded where we have celebrated Easter each year by writing the date and location on the lid of the egg box.
 So our box is looking a bit worn, but it so precious to us as it brings back many memories.

-I encourage your to make your own Easter Story Eggs and keep them as a tradition for your family.
+I encourage you to make your own Easter Story Eggs and keep them as a tradition for your family (see directions below).
+Last year we were able to celebrate with our grandsons which was such a joy.

 Purchase a set of empty plastic eggs.
 (If you are unable to obtain these where you live, you could put the items in little boxes or envelopes.